nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-jsf-ui/jsf-ui-framework/actions-links-buttons-icons-tabs-and-more/action-how-to-index/how-to-add-a-new-action-category-on-a-document-tab.md

 ---
-title: How to Add a New Action Category on a Document Tab
+title: 'HOWTO: Add a New Action Category on a Document Tab'
 review:
     comment: ''
     date: '2015-12-01'